Deepak-Paul/Azure-TDSP-ProjectTemplate/Docs/Project/Charter.md

 ## Business background

-* Who is the client, what business domain the client is in.
 * What business problems are we trying to address?
+* What is the Gap in the current process?
+* How to address it

 ## Scope
 * What data science solutions are we trying to build?